Poly(methyl methacrylate): Properties

 PMMA has a maximum water absorption ratio of 0.3–0.4% by weight.
 Tensile strength decreases with increased water absorption.
 Its coefficient of thermal expansion is relatively high at (5–10)×10^{−5} °C^{−1}.

-The Futuro house was made of fibreglass-reinforced polyester plastic, polyester-polyurethane, and poly(methylmethacrylate); one of them was found to be degrading by cyanobacteria and Archaea.

 PMMA can be joined using cyanoacrylate cement (commonly known as superglue), with heat (welding), or by using chlorinated solvents such as dichloromethane or trichloromethane (chloroform) to dissolve the plastic at the joint, which then fuses and sets, forming an almost invisible weld.
 Scratches may easily be removed by polishing or by heating the surface of the material.
 Laser cutting may be used to form intricate designs from PMMA sheets.
 PMMA vaporizes to gaseous compounds (including its monomers) upon laser cutting, so a very clean cut is made, and cutting is performed very easily.
 However, the pulsed lasercutting introduces high internal stresses, which on exposure to solvents produce undesirable "stress-crazing" at the cut edge and several millimetres deep.
 Even ammonium-based glass-cleaner and almost everything short of soap-and-water produces similar undesirable crazing, sometimes over the entire surface of the cut parts, at great distances from the stressed edge.
 Annealing the PMMA sheet/parts is therefore an obligatory post-processing step when intending to chemically bond lasercut parts together.

 In the majority of applications, PMMA will not shatter.
 Rather, it breaks into large dull pieces.
 Since PMMA is softer and more easily scratched than glass, scratch-resistant coatings are often added to PMMA sheets to protect it (as well as possible other functions).

 Pure poly(methyl methacrylate) homopolymer is rarely sold as an end product, since it is not optimized for most applications.
 Rather, modified formulations with varying amounts of other comonomers, additives, and fillers are created for uses where specific properties are required.
 For example: